rundsk/dsk/frontend/README.md

 web technologies today can take us.

 The frontend interacts with the DSK backend using its HTTP API.
-It accesses that API via the `Client` JavaScript class from the DSK JavaScript module in `js/dsk`.
-The DSK JavaScript module contains other usefull utilities, like `Tree`, that help with traversing and filtering tree, i.e. for the filter navigation.
+It accesses that API via the `Client` JavaScript class from the DSK JavaScript package in `js/dsk`.

+The DSK JavaScript package contains other usefull utilities, like `Tree`, that help with traversing and filtering tree, i.e. for the filter navigation.
+The package can be separately installed via `npm install @atelierdisko/dsk`.

 ## Requirements